 However, the wading pool had its undesirable traits: No Shade.
 Anywhere.
 Difficult to look forward to spending daytime hours in the hot sun with the wee ones, even in the water.
 Do you know how well kids enjoy reapplying sunblock?
 Thaaat's right.

+There was an ugly little concrete building where you could risk germ exposure and change clothes in a tiny and stuffy room.
 For some reason, they always had people sign in for the wading pool.
 There were a couple life guards.
 One would hide out inside at the sign-in desk.
 One time a friend of mine was approached by one of these young twits and actually told she couldn't breastfeed her baby there.
 Being an advanced branch of society, each state of the US is having to enact some sort of law "making it legal" to breastfeed in public.
 Or not illegal.
 Such nonsense!!
 (But that's a whole 'nother topic, for another time.)
 The news obviously hadn't gotten out to all the city employees that summer.
 I suppose with the splash pads the city won't need to employ as many life guards.
 So everybody wins.

 Here comes a messenger!
 He's inviting me to join them, telling me how he got splashed.
 You can tell which children are mine - the guys most pale.
 Oooo, I just remembered I can say it is partly from the zinc oxide in the sunblock, yeah, that's right.
 Not only from hiding indoors from the heat.
 I did go in the water--after taking "just a few more" photos.
 Well, I took some in the water, too.
 Sorry, no photos of me this time (though you would be thanking me this time!).
 Heh.